doqendev/shopifytheme/docs/collection-pills.md

 - Count indicator: Subtle, inline display with reduced opacity
 - Responsive spacing and sizing
 - Smooth transitions and hover states
+- All native active filter displays hidden via CSS (displayed only in drawer)